huanranchen/huanranchen.github.io/_pages/about.md

 Regarding LLMs, I've done some preliminary exploration:

-## The Loss Landscape of LLMs: A Basin-like Structure
+## Unveiling the Basin-Like Loss Landscape in Large Language Models
 **Huanran Chen**, Yinpeng Dong, Zeming Wei, Hang Su, Jun Zhu.
 - We identified that LLMs exhibit robustness to Gaussian noise within a certain range, such that several benchmark values do not degrade at all within this region, forming stable "basins" in (benchmark-driven) loss landscape (Sec.
 3.1, 3.2), and the larger the model, the wider the basin (Appendix D).
 This novel finding reveals a fundamental property of LLM robustness.
 - We conjectured that benign fine-tuning within these basins preserves existing model capabilities, as random perturbations are minimally harmful within the basin, suggesting benign fine-tuning is even less disruptive.
 We validated this experimentally (Sec.
 3.4, Appendix E).